-This year's comprehensive plan has not incurred any changes but rather expanded services for our Valley Oak Youth Academy reentry and supervision program, which is our secure track youth program.
-Through a best practice approach, Probation continues to use a validated risk-needs assessment to drive individualized case planning.
-We provide a vast array of evidence based services as detailed in this plan to the highest-risk, highest-need population.
-There is a continued decline in the population of youth served which leads us to believe the continued work and programmatic options we have are providing the much needed services to these high-risk, high-need youth.
-We reevaluate our programs on a yearly basis to ensure they are meeting the needs of the youth.
+This year's comprehensive plan has not incurred any changes but rather continued to expand services for our Valley Oak Youth Academy, the secure track youth program.
+Through a best practice approach, Probation continues to use a risk-needs assessment to drive individualized case planning.
+A vast array of evidence-based services as detailed in this plan are provided to the highest-risk, highest-need population.

-The plan continues to allow for cross system collaboration, family inclusion, targeted treatment interventions and extensive re-entry options for youth returning from Placement and youth released from locked facilities.
+The plan continues to allow for cross systems collaboration, family inclusion, targeted treatment interventions and extensive re-entry options for youth returning from Placement and youth released from locked facilities.